AgileRL/AgileRL/docs/tutorials/llm_finetuning/grpo_hpo.rst

 In this tutorial, we use the open-source transformers and datasets libraries from `Hugging Face <https://huggingface.co/models>`_ to download our pretrained model weights and training data.
 There are a huge number of models and datasets hosted on Hugging Face, and different ones can easily be substituted in.
-In this tutorial, to keep things simple and inexpensive, we will use a 3 billion parameter Qwen model, and the Countdown dataset, and initialise them as follows:
+In this tutorial, to keep things simple, we will use a 1.5 billion parameter Qwen model, and the Countdown dataset, and initialise them as follows:

 .. code-block:: python

-    MODEL_PATH = "Qwen/Qwen2.5-3B"
+    MODEL_PATH = "Qwen/Qwen2.5-1.5B"
     DATASET = "Jiayi-Pan/Countdown-Tasks-3to4"

     def create_model(pretrained_model_name_or_path):